Toloka/docs/en/template-builder/reference/field.list.md

 ## Managing components

-To add a new list item, the annotator clicks the button.
+To add a new list item, annotators click the button.
 To remove an item, they click on the x on the right (it appears when hovering over a list item).

-To prevent the annotator from adding too many list items, set the maximum list length.
+To prevent an annotator from adding too many list items, set the maximum list length.
 You can also use the `editable` property to block annotators from changing a component, like when a certain event occurs.

 ## Component properties {#properties}